 Closed to new entrants from 30 June:

-The scheme will close to new entrants from 30 June, unless they are returning from statutory parental leave or they are a returning military reservist.
+The scheme closed to new entrants from 30 June, unless they are returning from statutory parental leave or they are a returning military reservist.
 For more information on this, please see ‘Can I still furlough an employee who has returned from maternity, shared parental, adoption, paternity or parental bereavement leave (statutory parental leave) after 10 June?’ or ‘Can I still furlough an employee who is a returning military reservist?’.
-From this point onwards, employers will only be able to furlough employees that they have furloughed for a full three-week period prior to 30 June.
-This means that the final date by which an employer can furlough an employee for the first time will be the 10 June, in order for the current three-week furlough period to be completed by 30 June.
-Employers will have until 31st July to make any claims in respect of the period to 30 June.
+Employers will now only be able to furlough employees that they have furloughed for a full three-week period prior to 30 June.
+This means that the final date by which an employer can furlough an employee for the first time was 10 June, in order for the current three-week furlough period to be completed by 30 June.
+Employers had until 31st July to make any claims in respect of the period to 30 June.

-From 1 July, claim periods will no longer be able to overlap months.
-Employers who previously submitted claims with periods that overlapped calendar months will no longer be able to do this going forward.
-This is necessary to reflect the forthcoming changes to the scheme.
+From 1 July, claim periods can no longer overlap months.
+Employers who previously submitted claims with periods that overlapped calendar months will not be able to do this going forward.
+This is necessary to reflect the changes to the scheme.

 Employers can continue to make claims in anticipation of an imminent payroll run, at the point payroll is run or after payroll has been run.

-Employers will be able to make their first claim under the new scheme from 1 July.
+Employers can make their first claim under the new scheme from 1 July.